How to Stream Over-The-Air TV to Your Streaming Device

 - AirTV - Sling wants to bridge the gap between traditional cable, and over-the-top streaming services.
 That's why they made the AirTV.
 It has the same idea as the Tablo, and HDHomeRun where it works on the normal range of streaming boxes, including Fire TV and Roku, but if you're a Sling subscriber, it integrates that right into the Sling guide.
 If you don't have Sling, there's a free AirTV app for that.
 The only issue is this does not support DVR, which is a big deal-breaker for some.
 However, if you're married to Sling, this $119 solution wouldn't hurt.

 - Windows Media Center - I miss you.
-The last time you could access Windows Media Center was on Windows 8, and that was after paying extra for the software, which is phenomenal.
-I don't know how well it will work with today's streaming devices, as many years have passed by, but if you're a diehard, you can combine WMC with HDHomeRun, and create the world's greatest combination of the ideal home theater experience.
+The last version of Windows that came with Windows Media Center was Windows 8, and that was after paying extra for the software, which is phenomenal.
+I don't know how well it will work with today's streaming devices, as many years have passed by, but if you're a diehard techie, you can combine WMC with HDHomeRun, and create the world's greatest combination of the ideal home theater experience.
 So long as you don't mind a full blown computer running the show.

 There's many ways to get local over-the-air TV in one streaming box.
 The best overall is Tablo, which has the most device support, and the better interface, but for tinkerers or those who love Sling, the other options on the list are great alternatives, and should do just fine.